 - Roast turkey according to your “Run of Show” schedule and the size of your bird.

 - Create a dessert station out of the way of the kitchen with your pies, cake servers, dessert plates, forks coffee cups and spoons.

 - Empty dishwasher so it’s all ready to be loaded up when needed.

 - Keep your recipe file in the kitchen for easy access

 - Allow an “Hour for a Shower!”
 This is an often-overlooked detail that will leave any host feeling frazzled if it does not happen!
-There’s nothing worse then guests arriving to a chaotic house with the host still blow drying her hair.
+There’s nothing worse than guests arriving at a chaotic house with the host still blow-drying her hair.
 There comes a time during the Thanksgiving prep where it is “Pencils down People!” and you must back away from the details and move on.
 A host needs to feel at their more relaxed and rested (despite everything they have put into the prep of this meal!) and allowing at least one hour to yourself is a real luxury not to be overlooked!
 So be sure to give yourself that, you’ve earned it.

 - Open wine bottles and place bar garnishes

 - Set music, light candles, and welcome guests!